 Social media may be used for marketing and lead nurturing, but the main disadvantage is too much competition and distraction.
 This drastically diminishes the likelihood that your audience will remember you.

 On the other hand, lead nurturing emails are far more successful since they can be tailored, capture your leads' full attention, and provide a wider range of interaction options.
+Proactive customer support is crucial for lead nurturing emails as it shows the customer that you care about their experience and are willing to go the extra mile.

 As a result, lead nurturing emails are vital to conversion success.